paluigi/sdmx/doc/walkthrough.rst

     dataflows.head()
     len(dataflows)

-:func:`.to_pandas` accepts most instances and Python collections of :mod:`pandasdmx.model` objects, and we can use keyword arguments to control how each of these is handled.
+:func:`.to_pandas` accepts most instances and Python collections of :mod:`sdmx.model` objects, and we can use keyword arguments to control how each of these is handled.
 See the method documentation for details.

 As we are interested in exchange rate data, let's use built-in Pandas methods to find an appropriate data flow: